frictionlessdata/datapackage-v2-draft/content/docs/specifications/table-dialect.md

 #### `doubleQuote`

-A Table Dialect descriptor `MAY` have the `doubleQuote` property that `MUST` be boolean with default value `true`.
+A `delimited` Table Dialect descriptor `MAY` have the `doubleQuote` property that `MUST` be boolean with default value `true`.
 This property controls the handling of `quoteChar` inside data cells.
 If true, two consecutive quotes are interpreted as one.

 For example, this data file: